You never know where you’ll be when disaster strikes, so having a knife you can carry in your pocket at all times is a good investment.

 The spring-assist system doesn’t require much force for the mechanism to engage, so it’s useful that the SCHA3 has a good solid safety lock to prevent accidental deployment.
 The rubber grip on the handle makes it comfortable and easy to handle.

 Unfortunately, the main downside of this knife is the steel.
 4034 is near the bottom end of the market and you’ll have to put in a lot of work to keep the SCHA3 sharp.
-The clip is also a little too effective – it can be tough to get it out of your pocket in a hurry.
+The clip is also a little too effective – getting it out of your pocket in a hurry can be tough.

 How Do Assisted Opening Knives Work?